flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeDirectoryConfigs
-### <p>Retrieves a list that describes one or more specified Directory Config objects for AppStream 2.0, if the names for these objects are provided.
+<blockquote><p>Retrieves a list that describes one or more specified Directory Config objects for AppStream 2.0, if the names for these objects are provided.
 Otherwise, all Directory Config objects in the account are described.
-These objects include the information required to join streaming instances to an Active Directory domain. </p> <p>Although the response syntax in this topic includes the account password, this password is not returned in the actual response.</p>
+These objects include the information required to join streaming instances to an Active Directory domain. </p> <p>Although the response syntax in this topic includes the account password, this password is not returned in the actual response.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_